 The center of Athens was built mainly during the 60s and 70s, responding to a huge post-war internal migration wave, without any masterplan, as the product of a semi-informal urbanism practiced through small scale building activity of its residents.
-The 1959 law of antiparochi was a milestone for the building burst that occurred afterwards.
+The 1929 law of horizontal ownership, that gave rise to post-war antiparochi was a milestone for the building burst that occurred afterwards.
 In the absence of bank loans for housing, or social housing policy by the state, antiparochi served as a legal innovation that spurred the enormous construction activity of 60s and the intense urbanization of Athens.
 It enabled the exchange of land by small land owners, with apartments in the newly built polykatoikia by small construction companies, without any taxation and state intervention.

 The architectural form of polykatoikia became the dominant typology for Athens (80% of the building stock) constituting a legal as a social protocol as well, with the vertical social stratification that enabled the coexistence of all the social classes in the center of the city.
 Unplanned as it was in the large scale, the urban environment of Athens, in the scale of building unit was strictly regulated by a building code which dictated the repetition of patterns, concluding to the production of an homogeneous urban landscape which absorbs social differences.